DarkGrayMatter/sec/README.md

     - [Encrypting a YAML configuration](#encrypting-a-yaml-configuration)
     - [Decrypting a YAML configuration](#decrypting-a-yaml-configuration)

-## Why?
+## Introduction - What & Why

 _SEC_ offers an companion to the use with the [Palantir Configuration Values](https://github.com/palantir/encrypted-config-value).
-This open source library offers an easy way to secure configuration files for Java server side applications written in DropWizard.
+This open source library offers an secure way for developer to keep sensitive configuration values even on public repositories.

-Using this, a developer:

-- Can safely keep encrypted configuration in public source code repositories.
-- The Palantir library is excellent to use, but lacks an eloquent command line tool to work with encrypted configurations.
-SEC attempt to fill this gap by providing, in addition a core encrypting command line tool, also the following capabilities:
-- Ability to encrypt values within a configuration document based on ant style property path selections.
-- Optionally convert an encrypted/decrypted configuration document to JSON, and Java Properties.
-- Generate secure random binary values with, or without seed values.

-On a pure non functional manner, the tool also attempts to make it an easy command line application to use by:
+In addition to this core functionality provided by the _Palantir Configuration Values_ library, this tools also offers an easy command line friendly interface to some extended he use original library such as:

-- Extensive error messages with hints to fix incorrect usages.
-- Attempts to use a consistent command line arguments/options throughout.
+- The ability to encrypt sensitive information pieces across the whole configuration file based on a pattern.
-- Infer formats and settings based on user input.
+- Understanding common configuration formats such as java properties, and JSON.
+- Ability to decrypt (given the correct key) configuration document.

+## Client Requirements

+1. Java 8 or above runtime.
+2. Windows, Linux or MacOS

-## Installing the tool
+## Installation

 1. Download the latest binary distribution.
 2. Unzip/un-compress the application to folder of your choice.